MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 - A subnet within the virtual network and available IP address space.
 - [Allow network connectivity](/power-automate/ip-address-configuration#desktop-flows-services-required-for-runtime) to required services.

-The virtual network needs to be created in the same location with your hosted machine groups.
-Following are the currently supported Power Platofrm geographies and their region mapping:
+The virtual network needs to be created in the same location as your hosted machine groups.
+Following are the currently supported Power Platfrom geographies and their region mapping:

 - Asia: East Asia
 - Brazil: Brazil South